fglock/Perlito/README-perlito5-Java.md

 Optimizations
 -------------

-  - use "our"-ish variables to avoid global variable lookups
+  - use `our`-ish variables to avoid global variable lookups
-        Note: remember the special-cases for "local" keyword
+        Note: remember the special-cases for `local` keyword

   - memoize method-name lookups